 Calgary Arts Development’s classified listing is a free service for Calgary’s arts community.
 All content for the classifieds is user-submitted.
 Calgary Arts Development makes no endorsement to any agency, organization, corporation or individual who submits listings.
 We trust our readers to use their own judgement when responding to ads.
 Calgary Arts Development believes that artists should be paid for their work.
 For job postings and open calls, please share salary ranges or payment.
 Please note that ads for jobs outside of Calgary and area may not be posted.
-Educational Opportunities September 3, 2020 Alebrije Mask Making Using simple materials and a base form, participants will learn about alebrijes and make their own fantastical mask using paper mache!
+Archived September 3, 2020 Alebrije Mask Making The deadline for this opportunity has passed.
+Using simple materials and a base form, participants will learn about alebrijes and make their own fantastical mask using paper mache!
 About this Event Alebrijes [aleˈβɾixes] are brightly coloured Mexican folk-art sculptures of fantastical creatures, created after artist Pedro de Linares fell ill and dreamt of these creatures that were yelling: “Alebrijes!
 Alebrijes!”
 Upon recovery, he began recreating them, and they soon became a popular folk-art form in all the country.
 Artist Facilitator Claudia Chagoya is a Mexican interdisciplinary artist born in Zacatecas, Mexico, and based in Calgary.
 Dates: Tuesday and Wednesday, September 22 & 23, 2020, 6:30 – 9:30pm Location: nvrlnd. arts foundation (1048 21st Ave.
 SE) Cost: Participation is by donation.
 Pay what you want.
 Suggested Registration Fee: $85 Skill Level: All levels.
 Not suitable for children under 11 without parental supervision.
 COVID-19: Participants and facilitator will respect current health guidelines in regard to COVID-19, and practice physical distancing, hand washing, sanitization, and the wearing of masks as is advisable and required.
 For more information and to register, visit eventbrite.ca.